2jacobtan/CS50ai/0a degrees/readme.md

 • Emma Watson - Marilyn Monroe

 Searched through 377k persons, frontier had max size of around 157k persons.
 Code ran for 21 minutes.

+• {person} - {person}

+For my implementation, because the source is set as already visited right from the start, the search algorithm will never visit it again.
+Hence if source == target, there will be no connection.